KarstenSiemer/Open-Airfilter/README.md

 Which just means to take a range vector of five minutes of all instances of the metric `airfilter_dust`, of which there are two (pm 2,5 and 10) and calculate an average for each scrape point.
 Then sum the results together.

 You could create queries that include data of more sensors and calculate the AQI (Air quality Index) for example and control your fans based on that.
-But i have found that to unnecessary, since the only stuff i can filter is dust anyway.
+But i have found that to be unnecessary, since the only stuff i can filter is dust anyway.
 You could however add an alertmanager to the docker-compose manifest and create prometheus alerts if some gas concentration is too high and send yourself an alert to open a window.

+If you also use the ccs811 sensor there are already dashboards prepared to monitor humidity, temperature, eco2 (equivalent calculated carbon-dioxide, within a range of 400 to 8192 parts per million (ppm)) and tvoc (Total Volatile Organic Compound) concentration within a range of 0 to 1187 parts per billion (ppb))

 ## How to wire it up
 * coming soon

 ## How configure
+The main configuration can be done in `/airfilter-manifest/docker-compose.yaml` Here you can configure the fan controller in the service `airfilterfancontroller`

+In `command` the second argument given to the python script is the query that the controller will use to get information from prometheus on how polluted the air is.

+In the environment variables you can set:
+* The [periods](https://en.wikipedia.org/wiki/Pulse-width_modulation) of your fans
+* The time ranges for the modes
+* The speed of your fans in six levels
+* When an amount of pollution maps to which level

+Also you can configure the targets of the prometheus in `/airfilter-manifest/prometheus/prometheus.yml` Important here are the parameters with which prometheus is scraping the exporter, becauset they are actively configuring it.
+There are three options here:
+* sds011
+  * where can the exporter find the sds011 sensor (Default: '/dev/ttyUSB0')
+* sleep
+  * This controlls how long the fan spins inside the sds011 sensor chamber before a measurement is made.
+  * Generally you want a time that is long enough to exchange all the air in the chamber for accurate measurements (Default: 15)
+* ccs811
+  * This activates the optional ccs811 sensor
+You can also change the retentiontime of the prometheus, currently set is the default of 200h

+You can also build the containers yourself (Dockerfiles are included) and directly set the environment variables inside the containers, if you happen to not wanting to use docker-compose

 ## What i have used to build this:
 * Raspberry pi 3 b+
   * This is overpowered for an airfilter, but i chose to put the whole stack on it, so it needs at least some beef